qemacs/qemacs/qe-manual.md

 * argument `str` input string, must be a valid pointer.

-* argument `val` prefix to test, must be a valid pointer.
+* argument `val` prefix string, must be a valid pointer.

 * argument `ptr` updated with a pointer past the prefix if found.